Find answers to the most frequently asked questions about our upcoming admission process and academic programs.

 Studying in Brussels offers significant advantages:

-The Foundation Year is a preparatory programme for students who:
+The Foundation Year is a preparatory program for students who:

-The tuition fee for the Foundation Year is €11,000, which is the same as the annual fee for our undergraduate degree programmes.
+The tuition fee for the Foundation Year is €11,000, which is the same as the annual fee for our Level 6 programs.
 This investment ensures you are fully prepared for success in your subsequent studies.

 Yes, though it is often more complex than a blocked account.
 You can use a specific "Annex 32" form where a sponsor (family member) guarantees to cover your costs.
 The sponsor must meet strict solvency requirements set by the Belgian government.
 The blocked account method is generally recommended for a faster visa process.